 The strategy calls for governance reform in the public sector as well as broader anticorruption measures.
 The government plans to increase transparency in its decision making and budgeting and improve the efficiency of state institutions and the quality of civil servants.
 Anticorruption measures include improvement of the judiciary system and the legal framework, a reform of law enforcement, and reduction of rent-seeking opportunities.
 Civil society’s active involvement in controlling corruption is sought.
 The NSDS’s main economic priority is to create an enabling environment for the private sector and thereby attract investment and drive growth.
 Public investments and national projects are to focus on mining, energy, finance, transport and communications, tourism and services, and agro-industry.
 The strategy aims to reduce poverty mainly by creating new jobs and providing better access to good education and training to make people employable, as well as improving social assistance to pensioners and low-income groups.
 The government intends to address regional disparities by attracting investment to areas outside of the traditional growth centres of Bishkek City and Issyk-Kul and Chui oblasts, largely by improving the business climate.

+In addition, the Government adopted UN recommendations for removing regulatory and procedural barriers to trade to address capacity shortfalls in the areas of: (i) trade facilitation measures; (ii) quality control systems embodied in standardization policies, technical regulations, quality assurance, accreditation and metrology (SQAM); and (iii) trade-related infrastructure, including transport and logistical support.
+These recommendations are in line with the NSDS and support the implementation of the recently adopted Governmental Plan for Export Development of the Kyrgyz Republic for 2015 – 2017.
+The latter accords priority to the following four cross-cutting areas: (i) simplification of procedures for exporters; (ii) improvement of quality control and quality management; (iii) access to trade information and export promotion; and, (iv) trade finance .

 The real time relevance of the UNDAF is additionally certified through the Post-2015 National Consultations in Kyrgyzstan.
 The twelve priority themes and specific policy areas such as economic growth and employment, state administration and governance, education, food security and agriculture, health care and social inclusion, peace and stability, environmental security, etc., that emerged from the consultation process confirmed that UNDAF is rightly addressing priorities of the population in Kyrgyzstan.

 The MTR analysed if the adjustments were needed and fine-tuning mechanisms were applied during this period of UNDAF implementation: this was done through the analysis of the UNDAF’s benchmarks (targets, indicators and sources of verification), if they remained valid and achievable or there was a need to revise them.
 This is presented within the effectiveness part.